6 – 12 Curriculum

 Composition, Civics, Philosophy: Rhetoric Composition

-Foreign Language: Wheelock’s Latin
+Foreign Language: Latin I, II, III

 Electives: Music, Visual Arts, Physical Education, Yearbook/Journalism